2020-2021 Lawyer’s Guide To

 Do I need backlinks?

 Links from other websites to your law firm’s website are a factor in Google’s ranking algorithm.
 Having links to your law firm’s website is a good thing when they are the right kinds of links.
-Unfortunately, you can’t buy your way into having the kind of links that you need.
+But you can’t buy your way into having the kind of links that you need.
 In fact, if your law firm SEO provider is selling backlinks, they are in direct violation of Google’s Guidelines on the topic.
 It’s basically like you telling a client of your law firm to hire you because you’ll bribe the judge.

 What is the value of link building services for lawyers?